What You Need to Know about Aviation SMS Implementation Plans

 A gap analysis is an integral part of understanding your programs safety needs.

-Understanding your company’s safety needs is much simpler than it might initially seems.
+Understanding your company’s safety needs is much simpler than it might initially seem.
 Safety needs constitute the following 4 elements:

 - Level of compliance with oversight company;